‘American Horror Story: Cult’: Real-Life Clowns Not Laughing As Ryan Murphy Takes Clown Phobia To A New Level

 According to Entertainment Weekly, American Horror Story: Cult will be full of terrifying clown imagery due to Sarah Paulson’s character, Ally, who suffers from a crippling phobia of the signature circus stars.
 Ally’s mental state deteriorates in the wake of the 2016 presidential election as she confesses to her therapist (Cheyenne Jackson’s Dr. Rudy Vincent) that her fear of clowns has been getting worse.

-Ahead of the season premiere, The Hollywood Reporter reviewed the first three episodes of American Horror Story: Cult, revealing that the new season will feature a gang of killer clowns and at least one clown comic book reader.
+Ahead of the season premiere, the Hollywood Reporter reviewed the first three episodes of American Horror Story: Cult, revealing that the new season will feature a gang of killer clowns and at least one clown comic book reader.

 While it remains to be seen how Twisty will be incorporated into this insane clown posse, according to Lynch, his original role was so scary that even American Horror Story crew members were terrified when he was in character.